Course - Web Project - IDG2671

 Course content

-In practice the students will develop a project idea into a minimally viable product (MVP): the students will work together with the project owner to elicit requirements, establish design systems, learn new technologies, and develop a working Web-based application.
+This course allows the students practice and further improve their technical skills in Web development, Web design, and project management.
+The students will explore and document a real-world issue, explore possible technical solutions for it, develop the solutions into a minimally viable product (MVP).
+The students will work in groups together with a project owner to elicit requirements, design systems, learn new technologies, and develop a working Web-based application.

 Learning outcome